UTexas

 AET 333D.
 Video Game Production.

 Restricted to Arts and Entertainment Technologies majors.
 Explores the creation and execution of plans and roadmaps to strategize how game development is executed, organized, scheduled, budgeted, and managed.
 Three lecture hours a week for one semester, with lab hours as required.
 Offered on the letter-grade basis only.
-Prerequisite: Arts and Entertainment Technologies 334E, 334F, and 334C or 334K.
+Prerequisite: Upper-division standing.

 AET 334.
 Video Game Character Animation.

 Restricted to arts and entertainment technologies majors.
 Examine the process of creating 3D gameplay animations, techniques to improve animation workflow, and how to implement animations into the Unreal Engine.
 For each semester hour of credit earned, one lecture hour a week for one semester.
 May be taken two times for credit.
 May be repeated for credit.
 Offered on the letter-grade basis only.
-Prerequisite: Arts and Entertainment Technologies 310.
+Prerequisite: Upper-division standing and Arts and Entertainment Technologies 312.

 AET 334C.
 Level Design.